Purpello/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 Let's look at steps per day to get a sense of the distribution of daily activity for this person.
 Again, we'll use `dplyr` to help us do the summary.
 Then we'll use `ggplot2` to create the histogram.
-Well also output the histogram to the **PA1_template_files/figure-html/** folder of this GitHub repository.

 First, let's summarize total steps by day.
 We'll do this by treating date as a factor and by using the **activity_no_NA** data set, from which NAs were removed.
 We use the `dplyr` pipeline notation `%>%`, which improves code readability for a series of related programming statements.